j-farkas/tt-angular/README.md

 This is a two player game in which each player tries to capture the most cards.
 The player with the most cards after the entire board has been filled wins.

 ## Features
 Currently this project allows the game to be played with two players and keeps track of the score.
 Cards change colors as indicated by the numbers.
+Future work would be done on improving the appearance, adding additional optional rules, and allowing hands to be hidden.

 ### License
 This software is licensed under the MIT license